 Reimbursements for Faculty Research and Education Trusts

-Expenditures under $5,000 may be approved by the appropriate Dean, Director or Principal.
-Expenditures over $5,000 will require the approval of the Vice-President (Academic).
+Expenditures under $5,000 may be approved by the appropriate Dean or applicable Associate Vice-President at Grenfell Campus or the Marine Institute.
+Expenditures over $5,000 will require the approval of the applicable Vice-President.

-The Investment Subcommittee will review annually and update the trust fund investment policy recommendations, suggest money managers and provide ongoing performance analysis.
-Policy recommendations of the Investment Subcommittee are subject to the approval of the Finance Committee.
+The Investment Committee will review annually and update the trust fund investment policy recommendations, suggest money managers and provide ongoing performance analysis.
+Policy recommendations of the Investment Committee are subject to the approval of the Finance Committee.